 Mary felt the presence of The Father.
 Peace.
 Comfort.
 Love.
 It was the peace and love that filled the very core of her being and it was like nothing she’d ever known.
 The pure, sweet feeling of His love was overwhelming and she began to sob into the wool of the little lamb that stood silently beside her.
 Even the lamb stopped his bleating in the glory of God.
 She had been taught the Holy Scriptures all of her life.
 She heard and practiced them.
 Now, the same Holy Scriptures of the looked for, and hoped for, coming Messiah flooded her memory.
 She knew them and they spoke peace to her.

 Therefore, the Lord himself will give you a sign.
 The virgin shall conceive and bear a son, and shall call his name Immanuel.Isaiah 7:14

 In the humility of wondering how or why the Lord God would choose her, Mary responded to the angel.

 “I am the Lord’s servant.
 May your word to me be fulfilled.”Luke 1:38

-She sat up a little taller now and closed her eyes.
+Mary lingered in prayer just a bit longer.
 Though she could not see Him with physical eyes, she knew the Lord was anointing her.
 A soothing, slow, flow of unseen oil was being poured upon her head.
-It started upon the crown of her scarf covered hair and flowed to tip of her toes, and she could feel its comfort.
+She felt it upon the crown of her scarf-covered hair and it flowed over her to the tip of her toes.
+And it was a comfort.